 We’re better together

-It’s 2021 and the world faces the harsh realities of climate change, a decline in diversity and abundance of wildlife species, and continuing societal inequalities.
+The world faces the harsh realities of climate change, a decline in diversity and abundance of wildlife species, and continuing societal inequalities.
 The problems can’t be fixed with one action.
 For change to be effective there must be multiple actions, from individuals to governments, from local to global, which is why our continuing emphasis is on collaboration.

 The PLACE Collective has been developed by Harriet and Rob Fraser.
 For ten years they have been working through their practice, somewhere-nowhere, to consider the characteristics of rural landscapes and engage with important conversations about how best to care for them.
 Theirs is one of many practices centred on environmental issues: alone, each one can affect some change, but together – and in collaboration with other people who have different insights and skills – there’s greater potential.
 Many skill sets are needed to devise pathways of change.
 These are the thoughts that have driven the creation of the PLACE Collective.